Skip to main content

 • Streaming, not buffering, for assets. upstream.body.pipe(res) keeps memory flat even for multi-MB bundles.

 • WebSocket auth is whatever headers http-proxy sees.
-Do not strip cookie or authorization from WS upgrades.
+Do not strip cookie or authorization from WS upgrades — the cookie strip applies only to the HTTP /v1//v2 backend forwards.

 • .env is gitignored.
 Always keep .env.example in sync — it is the spec for anyone cloning the repo.